SoySauceLab/CollectionKit/README.md

 * Provide a swift `UICollectionView` alternative built on top of `UIScrollView` that is far more customizable.
 * Automatically update UI when data changes.
 (No need to call `reloadData` any more)
-* Superior performance than any other diffing library that work with UICollectionView.
+* Better performance than any other diffing library that work with `UICollectionView`.
 Only the visible cells are diffed.
 * An customizable animation layer specifically built for collections.
 * Composable & hot swappable sections with independent layout.
 * Strong type checking powered by Swift Generics.